 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

+But I couldn’t believe how terrible it was.
 Sorry to those of you who like it!
-But there's really a weird aftertaste, and of course that long list of ingredients, not many of which I recognized as food.
+But there’s a really weird aftertaste and of course that long list of ingredients, not many of which I recognized as food.

-I still wanted to have a caramel dip to use with all the amazing apple varieties I was finding, so I searched for a homemade caramel apple dip I could make that would taste great.
+I still wanted to have a caramel dip to use with all the amazing apple varieties I was finding, so I searched for a homemade caramel dip recipe I could make that would taste great.

 Except for the fact that it called for corn syrup and I don't buy that anymore.
 So I substituted honey and it worked just as well - or should I say better?